-In addition to completing the general application for admission, those applying through the LEOP program are required to address questions on the LEOP Application Supplement and are strongly encouraged to submit a second personal essay detailing the adversity they have encountered.
-Up to twenty percent of each entering class at UC Hastings is comprised of LEOP students.
+In addition to completing the general application for admission, those applying through LEOP are required to address questions on the LEOP Application Supplement and are strongly encouraged to submit a second personal essay detailing the adversity they have encountered.

-Once at UC Hastings, students in the LEOP program are enrolled in the same courses as the rest of the student body, and participate fully in the life of the College.
-However, LEOP students are also provided with the opportunity to participate in a cooperative academic support program committed to their success in law school and in the legal profession.
+Once at UC Hastings, students in LEOP are enrolled in the same courses as the rest of the student body, and participate fully in the life of the College.
+However, students admitted through LEOP are also provided with the opportunity to participate in a cooperative academic support program committed to their success in law school and in the legal profession.
 This academic support program, which begins with a week-long orientation prior to the beginning of school and spans a student’s entire stay at UC Hastings.

-Each year, up to twenty percent of the UC Hastings entering class is enrolled through the Legal Education Opportunity Program (LEOP).
-LEOP offers special consideration in admission to applicants who have been subject to significant adversity that may have prevented them from attaining numeric criteria that fully reflect their motivation, talent, and academic and professional ability.
+The Legal Education Opportunity Program (LEOP) offers special consideration in admission to applicants who have been subject to significant adversity that may have prevented them from attaining numeric criteria that fully reflect their motivation, talent, and academic and professional ability.
 While standard numeric criteria are considered in LEOP admissions, added emphasis is placed on non-numeric criteria.
-The types of significant adversity that are considered include, but are not limited to: economic, educational, expectations for achievement, geographic/cultural, linguistic, disability, and exposure to bias.

 - Describe the financial situation of your family from birth to college entry.
 Please include sources of income, income estimates, number of household wage earners, and number of dependents.
 Please describe any unusual expenses.